UK telephone number call costs guide23rd May 2020

 Calls to 084, 087, 09 and 118 numbers incur both an Access Charge and a Service Charge.

 The Access Charge is set by the caller’s landline or mobile provider and is usually charged per second after the first minute.
+It must be shown prominently in tariff lists alongside the charges for calls to landline numbers, 03 numbers, and mobile numbers.

 Service numbers with a Service Charge that is more than 7p per minute or per call are defined as Controlled Premium Rate Services (CPRS) and subject to additional regulation by the Phone-paid Services Authority (PSA).
 Some high-risk services, such as chatlines and call connection services, are always classed as CPRS, irrespective of call cost or prefix used.
 All such services (including those operating on 084 numbers) are regulated by PSA.